grompe/Drawception-ANBT/README.md

 Drawception-ANBT
 ================

-A userscript to make Drawception.com better
+A userscript to make Drawception.com better: more drawing tools, tablet pressure support, sandbox with palettes and uploading to imgur, like all, quick menu buttons with old browser support, and other enhancements.

 [![Public domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)